roelifant/eco/README.md

 ### js

-- /class -> game objects
+- /class => game objects
-- /content -> the content of big globals that may be edited or added to, like levels, items, upgrades,...
+- /content => the content of big globals that may be edited or added to, like levels, items, upgrades,...
-- /game/logic -> game mechanics; global functions that can be used anywhere. this also contains DOM eventlisteners and the realtime logic
+- /game/logic => game mechanics; global functions that can be used anywhere. this also contains DOM eventlisteners and the realtime logic
-- /game/var -> this includes all global variables
+- /game/var => this includes all global variables
+- main.js => this file holds the main execution of the game, such as what happens in a single game loop

-index.js is used to load in all other .js files and then start the game up.
+- startup.js => is used to load in all other .js files and then start the game.

 ### sass